Thoughts and news from the author:

 'Cherry Picking - Life between the Sticks' Steve Cherry with Jonathan Nicholas

-Three to the top table of English football.
+bottom of Division Three to the top table of English football.
 Neil is currently in the news as you know, following his success at Cardiff City.

 'Cherry Picking' has been written for general football readers but it will also appeal to